This page explains service accounts, types of service accounts, and the IAM roles that are available to service

-The most common use case for these credentials is to temporarily delegate access to GCP resources across different projects, organizations, or accounts.
+The most common use case for these credentials is to temporarily delegate access to Google Cloud resources across different projects, organizations, or accounts.
 For example, instead of providing an external caller with the permanent credentials of a highly-privileged service account, temporary emergency access can be granted instead.
 Alternatively, a designated service account with restricted permissions can be impersonated by an external caller without requiring a more highly-privileged service account's credentials.

 For more information, see Creating Short-Lived Service Account Credentials.

 Application Default Credentials

-Application default credentials are a mechanism to make it easy to use service accounts when operating inside and outside GCP, as well as across multiple GCP projects.
+Application default credentials are a mechanism to make it easy to use service accounts when operating inside and outside Google Cloud, as well as across multiple Google Cloud projects.
 The most common use case is testing code on a local machine, and then moving to a development project in Google Cloud, and then moving to a production project in Google Cloud.
 Using Application Default Credentials ensures that the service account works seamlessly; when testing on your local machine, it uses a locally-stored service account key, but when running on Compute Engine, it uses the project's default Compute Engine service account.
 See Application Default Credentials for more information.

 For best practices on using service accounts, see Understanding Service Accounts.